meganesu/personal-site-v2/src/blog/gatsby-rss-feed/gatsby-rss-feed.md

 ## Introduction

 As a content creator, you want to make it easy for your readers to stay updated on your latest content.
-By adding an RSS feed to your site, readers can get automatic updates whenever you post a new article, video, or photo of your dog.
+By adding an [RSS feed](https://www.rssboard.org/rss-specification) to your site, readers can get automatic updates whenever you post a new article, video, or photo of your dog.

 In this post, I'll show you how to add an RSS feed to a Gatsby site.

 ## A Quick Crash Course on RSS Feeds

-### What is an RSS feed?

-An [RSS feed](https://www.rssboard.org/rss-specification) is a specific kind of XML file.
-The structure looks similar to HTML, but it uses different kinds of elements.

-The two main RSS elements are:

-* `<channel>` - Contains information about your overall site, like the URL where it's hosted.
-Also contains one or more `<item>` elements.
-Each RSS feed contains a single `<channel>` element.
-* `<item>` - Contains information about a single unit of content on your site, like a specific blog post or video.
-You'll have multiple `<item>` elements - one for each piece of content on your site.

-> Looking for more details about the structure of an RSS feed?
-Here's the formal [RSS specification](https://www.rssboard.org/rss-specification).

 ### How does an RSS feed work?

+RSS stands for "really simple syndication."
+In other words, it's a way to give other websites information about your content so that they can get it in front of more users.

-Here's a brief overview:
+Here's a brief overview of how it works:

-1. Your site generates an RSS feed for all your content.
+1. Your site generates an RSS feed that includes information about all your content.
 You add a link to it someplace (maybe your site's header or footer) where it's easy for users to find.
 1. A reader decides they love your content and want to get updates from your site.
 (Hooray!)
 They add the URL for your RSS feed to whatever **feed aggregator** software they use (like Feedly).
-The feed aggregator checks your RSS feed periodically to see if there's any new content.
+The feed aggregator periodically checks your RSS feed to see if there's any new content.
 1. Time goes by.
-When you post a new piece of content, your RSS feed gets updated to include a new `<item>` element with information about the new content.
+When you post a new piece of content, your RSS feed gets updated to include additional data about the new content.
 1. The next time your reader's feed aggregator checks your site's RSS feed, it sees the new content and notifies the reader.
 The reader checks out your new content and marvels at how handy it is that your site has an RSS feed!

 The best part is, once you set up your RSS feed the first time, all the updates happen automatically! 🥳

+### What does an RSS feed actually look like?

+An RSS feed is a specific kind of XML file.
+The structure looks similar to HTML, but it uses different kinds of elements.

+The two main RSS elements are:

+* `<channel>` - Contains information about your overall site, like the URL where it's hosted.
+Each RSS feed contains a single `<channel>` element, which itself contains one or more `<item>` child elements.
+* `<item>` - Contains information about a single unit of content on your site, like a specific blog post or video.
+You'll have multiple `<item>` elements - one for each piece of content on your site.

+> Looking for more details about the structure of an RSS feed?
+Here's the formal [RSS specification](https://www.rssboard.org/rss-specification).

 ## Prerequisites

 In this post, you'll learn specifically how to add an RSS feed to an existing Gatsby site.

-If you don't have a Gatsby site on your own, that's fine!
+If you don't have a Gatsby site of your own, that's fine!
 I created some starter code that you can use to follow along.
 (Don't worry, I won't tell.)
 More on that in the next section.

 If you'd rather follow along with your own Gatsby site, it will be helpful to have a basic blog set up, with separate pages for each post.
 The starter code uses the `gatsby-transformer-remark` plugin to query for Markdown nodes, but if your blog posts use something besides Markdown, you can make adjustments to the GraphQL queries specified in this post.

 ## The Starter Code

 The starter code for this post is a simplified Gatsby blog.
-Posts are written in Markdown and stored in the `src/blog` directory.
+Posts are written in Markdown and are stored in the `src/blog` directory.

 To get the site up and running locally: